INReactive

 Exploration

-Why the Math class at COBHS?
+Why "Improving Feedback" at COBHS?

 Initially, we held an online event, listening to the talk given by the core members of COBHS.
 At that time there were 5 design groups that were required to note down different aspects of the challenges.
-Our group was assigned to synthesize the opportunity of “Student Feedback to Improve Teaching & Learning”.

 Focus Group & Interview